khoih-prog/DDNS_Generic/README.md

   The [**DDNS_Generic**](https://github.com/khoih-prog/DDNS_Generic) code is very short, can be immersed in your Projects and to be called in the loop() code.

   It currently supports **DuckDNS, No-ip, DynDNS, Dynu, enom, all-inkl, selfhost.de, dyndns.it, strato, freemyip, afraid.org, OVH.com**.
-Expansion to support more DDNS sevice providers is very easy and can be done by yourself.
+Expansion to support more DDNS service providers is very easy and can be done by yourself.

   This [**DDNS_Generic library**](https://github.com/khoih-prog/DDNS_Generic) is based on and modified from [**Ayush Sharma's EasyDDNS Library**](https://github.com/ayushsharma82/EasyDDNS) to add support to many boards and shields besides **ESP32 and ESP8266**.